 (a) Upon approval of the research proposal, the Dean of Postgraduate Research shall appoint a Senior Supervisor of the research, normally a member of the University of Canterbury continuing academic staff, who shall supervise the work of the candidate and be responsible for ensuring that all administrative and regulatory requirements are met.
-The Dean may appoint a non-continuing academic staff member as Senior Supervisor if satisfied that the student will receive continuity of supervision for the whole term of the PhD.
-In addition to the Senior Supervisor, there shall be a Co-Supervisor and/or one or more Associate and/or Assistant Supervisors and/or a Supervisory Committee to support the supervisor and candidate.
+The Dean may appoint a noncontinuing academic staff member as Senior Supervisor if satisfied that the student will receive continuity of supervision for the whole term of the PhD.
+In addition to the Senior Supervisor, there shall be a Co-Supervisor and/or one or more Associate Supervisors and/or a Supervisory Committee to support the supervisor and candidate.
 Members of the supervisory team, other than the Senior Supervisor, may be from outside the Department/School in which the candidate is registered, and may be from another university or from outside the university system.
 Members of the supervisory team will be appointed by the Head of Department/School in consultation with the candidate and Senior Supervisor, and their names recorded in the Postgraduate Office.
 When the appointment of supervisors is considered, the time that they are able to devote to supervision should be taken into account, including the number of students already being supervised.
 The supervisory team must include members with a research interest and methodological expertise relevant to the proposed research of the candidate.
 The Senior Supervisor must have an appropriate doctoral qualification or equivalent research experience.
-An Assistant Supervisor may possibly fill a more administrative role.
 The Senior Supervisor will take into account the expressed views of any other members of the supervisory team in the application of these regulations.